Gluten-Free Chicken Fried Steak

 This classic comfort food, chicken fried steak, can be made gluten-free using brown rice flour and goat’s milk yogurt/eggs instead of buttermilk!

-- 1 pound fajita style thin marbled beef (sirloin flap, skirt steak, flank steak or cubed steak)
+- 1 pound fajita style thin marbled beef (sirloin flap, skirt steak, flank steak)

 - 2 cups brown rice flour